History of Pillerkaar

 The first IREKS was held in Reston, Virginia, attracting more than 500 people and featured Estonian crafters and food.
 Unfortunately, the Estonian folk dance groups in Toronto, Chicago, Baltimore, Boston, Connecticut, and Lakewood had all disbanded by 2004.
 So Anu reached out to the Latvians and Lithuanians from Baltimore, Philadelphia, and DC metro area, and as a special treat, Anu also invited Kandali, a prominent dance group from Tallinn to be the "guest" performers for the first IREKS.
 At Anu's request, David Pivorunas, a Lithuanian who had danced with Pillerkaar in the past, pulled together a lively Baltic String Band of Lithuanians, Latvians, and Estonians.
 The day after the first 2007 IREKS Festival of dancing, Priit Vesilind hosted performers and friends at his spectacular home on the edge of the Occoquon River with Estonian potluck, kayaking, canoeing, dancing, and a roaring and romantic Jaanituli (bonfire to celebrate the longest day of the year).
 The Lithuanians filled the woods with song as they made beautiful wreaths out of oak tree leaves to wear while dancing around the fire, and then kept until thrown in the next year's Jaanituli for good luck.

 Since it was so successful, Pillerkaar held another IREKS in 2008 and a final IREKS in 2010, both at the Lithuanian Hall in Baltimore.
 The Lithuanians, having danced at all three IREKS festivals, were also interested in keeping Baltic traditions alive, decided to rejuvenate Baltic dancing at the Lithuanian Hall in April 2016 with the first Windmills festival.
-Pillerkaar has performed there every year since then and Chicago, Connecticut, Massachusetts, New York, and Toronto Estonian folk dance groups have all been rejuvenated!
+Pillerkaar has performed there every year since then!
+Luckily, interest in Estonian folk dancing increased and the Chicago, Connecticut, Massachusetts, New York, and Toronto Estonian folk dance groups all were rejuvenated!

 In the late 90s and up till 2015, Pillerkaar practiced more centrally, at the World Bank, where Anu held a full time position.
-In 2015, Anu retired and offered the Pillerkaar directing position to Jeff Zelek and Estonian born wife, Kardi Kallas Zelek who have been following in her footsteps with weekly practices at the State Department.
+In 2015, Anu retired and offered the Pillerkaar directing position to Jeff Zelek and Estonian born wife, Kardi Kallas Zelek who have been following in her footsteps with weekly practices in Washington, DC since then.

 The group currently consists of about 10 Estonians and their spouses and friends.
 In the years following Estonia's freedom (1991), new dances were coming from Estonia and Y-tube videos were available to make teaching a lot simpler.
-Pillerkaar itself has seasoned and new dances could be learned during one practice!
+Pillerkaar itself grew and seasoned so that new dances could be learned during one practice!
 The dancers love to dance, keep up the tradition of their forefathers, and have made a weekly commitment to attend practices.
 Pillerkaar averages about 8 - 10 performances per year.